jmperafan/Analyzing-Data/README.md

   <summary>28 Sep - Storing & Extracting Data</summary>

   ### Description
   Storing and extracting data is generally overlooked.
-It is not very sexy topic.
-But the truth is that data is rarely delivered to you in a golden platter.
+It is not a very sexy topic.
+But the truth is that data is rarely delivered to you on a golden platter.
 You need to go and find it.
 In this session, we will compare different types of datasources (e.g. data lakes, data warehouses, APIs).
 In the end, students will get to practice extracting data from different data sources using [Tableau](https://www.tableau.com/).

   ### Learning Goals
   * Exposure to the most common data storage ecosystems.